cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 Kubernetes will now add 2 new pods for the dep-account service.
 You can verify this by running the ``` kubectl get pods``` command.
 Notice that 2 new pods for the dep-account were created.
 Now try deleting one of the account pods using the command ```kubectl delete pods dep-account-xxx```.
 Kubernetes will delete the pod and re-create a new one to satisfy the deployment configuration that specified 2 replicas for the deployment, dep-account.
 You can verify this by running the ``` kubectl get pods``` command and notice the name of the newly created dep-account-xxx pod.

+Scaling on the command line is a quick way to add additional pods but perhaps it is not the best way because the modification of the deployment was temporary.
+Ideally you'd likely want to have the number of replicas specified in a configuration file.

 1.2.
 Scale the dep-provider depolyment by adding 4 replicas by ***editing the deployment configuration*** running the command below and modifying the *replicas* property value under the spec property.
 You can also edit the deployment configuration via the Kubernetes dashboard.